-- Appropriate credit policies: the Group develops appropriate risk management policies in conjunction with the business units and other stakeholders, covering all the key areas of credit origination, management, collection, portfolio management, etc. whilst also ensuring compliance with all regulatory requirements.
+- Appropriate Credit Policies: The Group develops appropriate risk management policies in conjunction with the business units and other stakeholders, covering all the key areas of credit origination, management, collection, portfolio management etc. whilst also ensuring compliance with all regulatory requirements.
 The credit policies reinforce all the Group's lending and credit management decisions.
-The credit risk policies are reviewed periodically to ensure they continue to be relevant and robust enough to address existing and emerging credit risk exposures. - Lending driven by internal rating system: the Group's lending and policy enforcement is driven by an internal rating system with scorecards built for different classes of customers such as Corporate, Commercial, Small and Medium Enterprises (SME), Public Sector, etc. The rating of obligors and the transactions has been useful in guantification of credit risk and underwriting decision including serving as a guide for pricing, portfolio management and computation of required capital to support the different business lines. - Establishment of credit approval limits and authorities: there are various approval limits for different kinds of credit exposures and approval authorities including the various risk committees such as the Management Credit

-Committee (MCC) and the Board Credit Committee (BCC).
-These limits are also guided by statutory impositions such as the single obligor limit and other concentrations' limits set by the CBN.
-The Group's single obligor limit is benchmarked to the regulatory cap of 20% of shareholders' funds unimpaired by loses.
+The credit risk policies are reviewed periodically to ensure they continue to be relevant and robust enough to address existing and emerging credit risk exposures. - Lending Driven by Internal Rating System: The Group's lending and policy enforcement is driven by an internal rating system, with scorecards built for different classes of customers such as Corporate, Commercial, Small and Medium Enterprises (SME), Public Sector.
+The rating of obligors and transactions has been useful in the quantification of credit risk and underwriting decision, including serving as a guide for pricing, portfolio management and computation of required capital to support the different business lines. - Establishment of Credit Approval Limits and Authorities: There are various approval limits for different kinds of credit exposures and approval authorities, including the various risk committees such as the Management Credit Committee (MCC) and the Board Credit Committee (BCC).
+These limits are also guided by statutory impositions such as the single obligor limit and other concentrations' limits set by the Central Bank of Nigeria (CBN).
+The Group's single obligor limit is benchmarked to the regulatory cap of 20% of Shareholder's Funds unimpaired by loses.
 The sector limits are set based on the perceived riskiness of each sector but the Government exposures are capped at the regulatory limit of 10% of total loans.

 In response to observed market realities and in order to enhance corporate governance, improve credit culture, tighten risk acceptance criteria (RAC) and strenthen credit approval and management process, the Group revised its credit policy.
-The revised credit policy with the risk acceptance criteria (RAC), which reflects the Group's risk appetite, will aid underwriting decisions, improve turnaround time and quality of the credit portfolio.
+The revised credit policy, with the Risk Acceptance Criteria (RAC), which reflects the Group's risk appeite will aid underwriting decisions, improve turnaround time and quality of the credit portfolio.

-In order to further strengthen its credit process, the Group has differentiated the approval route for its corporate/commercial credits from retail credits.
-Credit approval for each area is supervised by very experienced personnel referred to as Senior Credit Underwriters, who also function as Senior Credit Officers and are members of the Management Credit Committee.
+In order to further strengthen its credit process, the Group has differentiated the approval route for its Corporate/Commercial credits from retail credits.
+Credit approval for each area is supervised by well experienced personnel referred to as Senior Credit Underwriters who also function as Senior Credit Officers and are members of the Management Credit Committee.

-- Loan monitoring and reviews: the various loans are monitored both at transaction and at portfolio levels to ensure a balanced and healthy portfolio in line with the portfolio development and balancing strategy of the Group. - Collateral review, monitoring and management: the Legal department reviews the collateral proposed by customers as part of the credit approval process to determine acceptability of the collateral.
-Beyond the initial assessment at the point of credit origination, however, the Group also has a good collateral management review process in place in order to reduce the risk of loss in the event of default.
+- Loan Monitoring & Reviews: The various loans are monitored both at transaction and at portfolio levels to ensure a balanced and healthy portfolio in line with the portfolio development and balancing strategy of the Group. - Collateral Review, Monitoring & Management: The Legal department reviews the collateral proposed by customers as part of the credit approval process to determine acceptability of the collateral.
+Beyond the initial assessment at the point of credit origination however, the Group also has a good collateral management review process in place, in order to reduce the risk of loss in the event of default.
 Our collateral management policy is linked to the internal ratings framework and has helped to reduce the estimated expected loss and capital charge on transactions.
-Collateral management in the Group includes periodic evaluation of coverage for each facility type, mark-to-market for stocks and commodities, revaluation benchmark for properties and acceptable standards for eligibility on all forms of collateral.
+Collateral management in the Group includes periodic evaluation of coverage for each facility type; mark-to-market for stocks and commodities, revaluation benchmark for properties and acceptable standards for elicibility on all forms of collateral.

-The principal collateral types eligible as security and used primarily to mitigate transaction risk include the following: cash and marketable securities; legal mortgage; all assets debenture and account receivables of highly rated obligors.
-Other admissible collaterals (accepted for comfort only but not eligible as credit risk mitigants) include domiciliation agreements, trust receipts and negative pledges.
+The principal collateral types eligible as security and used primarily to mitigate transaction risk include the following: cash and marketable securities; legal mortgage; all assets debenture; account receivables of highly rated obligors.
+Other admissible collateral (accepted for comfort only but not eligible as credit risk mitigants) include domiciliation agreements, trust receipts and negative pledges.